golergka/url-shortener/README.md

 1. Make sure you have local Node and NPM.
 This project uses Node 14
 2. Launch Postgresql database
+3. *(optional)* Launch Redis
-3. Provide Postgresql connection details and other parameters in environment variables (see below)
+4. Provide Postgresql connection details and other parameters in environment variables (see below)
-4. Run `npm i`, `npm build` and `npm start`
+5. Run `npm i`, `npm build` and `npm start`
-5. Now the HTTP server is up and running on host and port you specified
+6. Now the HTTP server is up and running on host and port you specified

 ### Scripts